ralfspoeth/json/README.md

 *   **Fluent Builder API**: Construct complex JSON objects and arrays with ease.
 *   **Efficient Serialization**: Quickly serialize JSON elements into UTF-8 documents and streams.

-Greyson parses the original version of JSON only with the only relaxation that ALL values may be root elements, not just objects and arrays.
+Greyson parses the original version of JSON only with the relaxation that ALL values may be root elements, not just objects and arrays.
 There are no options to customize the contents, to be more relaxed or even stricter at the parsing level.